 RESEARCH INCUBATOR for student and faculty-driven research that draws from a wide constellation of theories and methodologies.
 The C+MRC serves as a training ground for next-generation communication and media researchers.
 It offers under/graduate students hands-on experience with the practical aspects of conducting empirical and interpretive research.
-Students enrolled in research-oriented or production-based SCM classes may use C+MRC spaces for conducting their class assignments on observation and measurement techniques as well as for performing end-semester group projects.

-ACADEMIC WELLSPRING for creative research partnerships between the University and external partners.
+ACADEMIC WELLSPRING for creative research partnerships between Academia and external partners.
 The C+MRC staff provides intellectual capital characteristic of institutions of higher education.
 Foundations, non-profit organizations, government and non-governmental organizations can tap the expertise of the C+MRC for research design and implementation.
 Partnerships with C+MRC afford engagement with communication scholars, experts, and SCM students that are critical media consumers and creative media producers.

 CONDUIT FOR CIVIC ENGAGEMENT via research-driven academic projects that lead to positive social change.
-The C+MRC addresses the University’s move to integrating community-based projects as early as possible in the MSU curriculum and learning experience.
+The C+MRC addresses the Academy’s move to integrating community-based projects as early as possible in the MSU curriculum and learning experience.
 It is more than a space on campus; it is a mindset of deliberation, investigation, experimentation, and innovation among students, scholars, researchers, artists, community members and organizations in the sub-fields of communication—a 360-degree approach to a problem or dilemma.

-RECIPROCATOR OF INNOVATION developing robust partnerships within the communication and media-related industries to enrich the professional and academic preparation of SCM students while also providing corporate partners and sponsors accelerated access to innovative research and executive education offerings.
-Reciprocal benefits of these partnerships include (but are not limited to) customized research projects and portfolios, strategic brainstorming, invitations to C+MRC lab events, and priority access to/placement of SCM student interns and graduates
+RECIPROCATOR OF INNOVATION developing robust partnerships within the communication and media-related industries to enrich the professional and academic preparation of university students while also providing corporate partners and sponsors accelerated access to innovative research and executive education offerings.
+Reciprocal benefits of these partnerships include (but are not limited to) customized research projects and portfolios, strategic brainstorming, invitations to C+MRC lab events, and priority access to/placement of student interns and graduates